Stalled discovery runs

 To use the utility, type the following command at the $TIDEWAY/bin/ directory:

 where options are either the command described in the following table or the standard, inherited options detailed in Using command line utilities.

-Lists information for all endpoints which are on hold waiting for information from the discovery of a different endpoint.
+Lists information for all endpoints that are on hold and waiting for information from the discovery of a different endpoint.

 Expands the information provided by the

-Specifies the name of the BMC Atrium Discovery user.
-If no name is specified, BMC Atrium Discovery uses the default, system.
+Specifies the name of the BMC Discovery user.
+If no name is specified, BMC Discovery uses the default: system.

 Example of viewing the status of the Reasoning service

 - On the command line, type the following:

 $TIDEWAY/bin/tw_reasoningstatus --username joe